 But tabletop games come in as a close second-favorite.
 Just wish I had the time to enjoy tabletop games regularly.

-No, my QA Testing is mostly limited to video games, as opposed to tabletop games like my Munchkin collection (pictured here).
+My QA Testing has been just for video games, as opposed to tabletop games like my Munchkin collection (pictured here).
+Thus far.